Error-mitigated quantum metrology via enhanced virtual purification: Comparisons between virtual purification methods

 Specifically, we consider a uniform magnetic field described by the Zeeman Hamiltonian $H=\sum_{j=1}^n\lambda Z^{(j)}/2$ with unknown parameter $\lambda$ determined by the target field, where $Z^{(j)}$ denotes the Pauli $Z$ operator acting on the $j$-the qubit.
 In the parallel scheme, the initial probe state is selected as the $n$-qubit Greenberger-Horne-Zeilinger (GHZ) state, represented as $\rho_0=|{\rm GHZ}_n\rangle\langle {\rm GHZ}_n|$, where $|{\rm GHZ}_n\rangle=\frac{1}{\sqrt{2}}(|0\rangle^{\otimes n}+|1\rangle^{\otimes n})$.
 By measuring $P_y=|{\rm GHZ}_y\rangle\langle{\rm GHZ}_y|$, with $|{\rm GHZ}_y\rangle=\frac{1}{\sqrt{2}}\left(|0\rangle^{\otimes n}-i|1\rangle^{\otimes n}\right)$, we derive $\lambda=\arcsin(1-2\langle P_y\rangle)/n$~\cite{PhysRevLett.129.250503}.
 Here, we set $n=N$.
 Similarly, in the sequential scheme, we use the same setting as the parallel scheme with $n=1$, except that the Hamiltonian $H$ is applied repeatedly $N$ times.

-With $N=5$ and $m=2$, VSP and single-layer VCP, referred to as VCP-1, are implemented using the quantum circuits depicted in Fig.~\ref{fig:circuits_vsp_vcp}(a) and (b), respectively.
+With $N=5$ and $m=2$, VSP and single-layer VCP, referred to as VCP-1, are implemented using the quantum circuits depicted in Figure 2(a) and (b) in the main text, respectively.
 In these experiments, the error rates for single-qubit and two-qubit gates are set at 0.001 and $p\in[0.001,0.02]$, respectively.
-Fig.~\ref{fig:vcp_vs_vsp} presents the resulting estimation errors, denoted as the gaps $|\lambda-\hat{\lambda}|$, obtained by applying VSP and VCP-1 without noise in the controlled-SWAP (cSWAP) gates (illustrated by the orange and green dashed lines, respectively).
+Supplementary Figure~\ref{fig:vcp_vs_vsp} presents the resulting estimation errors, denoted as the gaps $|\lambda-\hat{\lambda}|$, obtained by applying VSP and VCP-1 without noise in the controlled-SWAP (cSWAP) gates (illustrated by the orange and green dashed lines, respectively).
 As the results indicate, both VSP and VCP significantly reduce errors compared to those obtained from the original noisy setup (represented by the blue solid line).
 Furthermore, VCP consistently demonstrates superior performance over VSP.

 However, in practice, the cSWAP gate is notably noisy because its implementation requires at least five two-qubit gates~\cite{PhysRevA.53.2855}.
 Therefore, it is essential to evaluate the performance of these virtual purification methods under conditions where cSWAP gates are subject to noise.
 Specifically, the error rate for the cSWAP gates is set to $5p$, five times greater than that of two-qubit gates.
-As illustrated in Fig.~\ref{fig:vcp_vs_vsp}, when noise is introduced into the cSWAP gates, the benefits of using VSP and VCP (depicted by the orange and green solid lines, respectively) are diminished or can even be negated in certain tasks.
+As illustrated in Supplementary Figure~\ref{fig:vcp_vs_vsp}, when noise is introduced into the cSWAP gates, the benefits of using VSP and VCP (depicted by the orange and green solid lines, respectively) are diminished or can even be negated in certain tasks.
 Thus, additional operations should be implemented to mitigate errors in cSWAP, thereby reducing errors in practical applications.